Lemonsandlimez/whitney-plus/README.md

 This will continue until eventually you either enter a tie or Whitney finds a way to win.

 ## Comparison to human players
 Whitney is about as difficult at tic-tac-toe as a well-informed human might be.
-Worst-case, Whitney will make a move that causes a draw; it never loses unless there's a bug that I don't know about.
+Worst-case, Whitney will make a move that causes a draw, im not going to be confident and say it never loses, but its VERY unlikely.

+Go ahead and use **Cython** to make it portable